Skip to main content

 When testing is necessary, the East Orlando location is equipped with a noninvasive cardiovascular lab.
 On-site diagnostic services include echocardiography, stress echocardiograms, Holter monitoring and coronary event monitoring.
 One of our Central Florida cardiology specialists, Dr. Bernard Gros, is a Level 3-trained echocardiography physician—the highest level that can be earned.

 The UCF Health cardiovascular lab has earned echocardiography accreditation in adult transthoracic and adult stress testing from the Intersocietal Accreditation Commission (IAC).
-This designation ensures the highest level of quality and is required by many insurance carriers.
+This designation ensures the highest level of quality and is required by many insurance providers.

 On-Site Diagnostic Cardiology Services Offered